The Doctor Falls: Continuity

-Outside references

-Nardole tells the farming community to "Remember the Alamo" as they shore up the farmhouse's defences.
-The Alamo Mission was overrun by General Santa Anna's troops in 1836, and "Remember the Alamo!" became a rallying cry for the independent troops which later defeated the Mexican Army to form the Republic of Texas.

-Missy calls the human community "the Waltons", a reference to the American TV series The Waltons, a show about a farming family with several children during the Great Depression.
+The Doctor flashes back to several of his former companions from the revived series, who each say "Doctor", similar to what the Fourth Doctor experienced prior to his regeneration in Logopolis.
+When the Doctor awakens, he quotes himself from previous regenerations: "Sontarans perverting the course of human history" (the Fourth Doctor in Robot), "I don't want to go!" (the Tenth Doctor in "The End of Time"), "When the Doctor was me..." (the Eleventh Doctor in "The Time of the Doctor"), and "It's starting.
+I'm regenerating!" (the Tenth Doctor in "The Stolen Earth").

+The First Doctor's dialogue "You may be a doctor, but I am the Doctor.
+The original, you might say" references lines spoken by the Fourth Doctor to Harry Sullivan in Robot, and by the First Doctor to Tegan Jovanka in The Five Doctors.

 Production

 The read through for this episode took place on 21 February 2017.
 On 6 March 2017 the BBC stated that the work on the final two episodes of the series had begun, "World Enough and Time" and this episode, with Rachel Talalay returning to direct her third consecutive series finale.
 Filming for the episodes and the series as a whole concluded on 7 April 2017.
 The final scene involving David Bradley was filmed as part of the filming of the Christmas Special in June 2017.